 Wild Turkey is no exception.
 This year’s Single Cask Nation Wild Turkey releases were in many ways a juxtaposition of profiles.
 Barrel #18-428, which matured in Camp Nelson’s rickhouse A, featured intense modern Wild Turkey notes with pepper-laden candy-esque sweetness.
 Barrel #17-759, which aged in Tyrone’s rickhouse D, showcased classic Turkey attributes, loaded with buttery bakery notes and herbal/floral spice.
 A dream of a barrel to say the least, and therefore, my choice for 2019’s Best Single Barrel.

-It must be noted that bottling at barrel strength offers a slight advantage over Russell’s Reserve Single Barrel, though it shouldn’t discredit Joshua or Jason’s talent.
+It should be noted that bottling at barrel strength offers a slight advantage over Russell’s Reserve Single Barrel, though it shouldn’t discredit Joshua or Jason’s talent.
 Everyone selects Wild Turkey barrels at barrel proof; it’s the bottling proof that separates Single Cask Nation selections from Russell’s Reserve.
 There’s a certain satisfaction that comes with sipping undiluted single-barrel bourbon from your own glass, from your own bottle, at your own convenience (something Wild Turkey hasn’t offered since the late 1990s).
-I’d propose that if Campari were to make that an option, the competition for this category would be overwhelming.
+I propose that if Campari were to make that an option, the competition for this category would be overwhelming.
 And I’m totally fine with that.
 So Campari, if you’re reading this, let’s make single-barrel, barrel-proof selections happen.
 Please.

 Patrons’ Choice (2019) – Campari Whiskey Barons W. B. Saffel (Batch 1)

 For those unaware I have a Patreon website where I post regularly (almost every day).
 There’s news, reviews, video livestreams, tastings, and occasional polls.
 My patrons play a critical role in what I do.
-They not only support this blog and its relative projects financially, they engage and communicate – not just with me but each other – daily.
+They not only support my blog and its relative projects financially, they engage and communicate – not just with me, but each other – daily.
 They challenge and encourage me.
 It’s a wonderful community and I’m incredibly grateful and lucky to have it.

 This year I tried something new.
 Considering my patrons are some of the most dedicated Wild Turkey fans in the world, it only seemed appropriate for a “Patrons’ Choice” award.
 Out of all of this year’s releases (excluding private barrel selections), there was an indisputable favorite … Campari Whiskey Barons W. B. Saffell Batch 1.